chris-mp4/Undo-Flower-Shop-Balatro-Texture-Pack/README.md

 # Undo Flower Shop

-planting my garden one flower at a time
+Planting my garden one flower at a time.

-A custom deck mod for Balatro featuring my hand-illustrated card designs from my actual deck of cards I desigined.
+A custom deck mod for Balatro featuring my hand-illustrated card designs based off of my new playing card deck I designed.

 ## Requirements
 - Steamodded